Jacobson-CompSysBio/MENTOR/README.md

     --outdir <path to output directory>
 ```

-The default cut method is to use `dynamicTreeCut`, explicitely:
+The default cut method is to use `dynamicTreeCut`, explicitly:

 ```sh
 functional_partitioning \